kupehtci/DOCUMENTATION/ANALISIS LEXICO SINTACTICO/Parsing Examples 2.md

 ---

-Given the following grammar, calculate the FIRST and FOLLOW sets and the parsing table.
+Given the following grammar, calculate the [[First and Follow|FIRST and FOLLOW]] sets and the parsing table.
 ```txt
 S→ abA | bC
 A → CBD